-There it was, just like that, unblinded and straight forward – the question of all questions.
-I can still remember how excited I was and how the blush rose in my face.
+There it was, just like that, unblinded and straightforward – the question of all questions.
+I can still remember how excited I was and how the blush rose on my face.
 And at the same time, I could only answer one thing:

 Naturally!
 Yes!
 It would be a honour to me!

 Visibly relieved, we all laughed out loud.
 Shy and happy at the same time, we all smiled and just ordered another beer.
 The cat was out of the bag, but how should we continue?
 As you can imagine, this was not on the evening program.
 The foundation was laid, we wanted to tackle the project of a rainbow family together.

 When?
 How?
 With which rights and obligations?
 It was now time to find out, discuss, and clarify all open questions.
 Just one thing was clear, it would not be an easy way.
 For the lesbian couple’s the laws in their adopted homeland do not allow/support sperm donation for a same-sex couple, let alone from a known donor.
 In addition, we could not expect any help from the country’s doctors and medical centers in family planning.
 Questions and questions and so few answers: What about the adoption law?
 Are legal alimony obligations obligatory?
 What happens if one of the partners, in which case I as a donor, wants to withdraw from all rights?
 Do we agree on joint or separate custody?

 Support of rainbow families in Europe